 John played in Carillon recitals in Australia, Canada, USA, England, Eire, Holland, Belgium, France and Germany; represented New Zealand at International Carillon Congresses at Douai, France 1974, Amersfoort, Holland 1978 and Logumkloster, Denmark 1982.
 He was a member of the Guild of Carilloneurs in North America.
 He served as Carilloneur until his death in 1983.

 The Carillon is heard in over 200 hours of live concerts each year.
-Daily lunchtime concerts occur between the months of September to June.
 The Carillon can also be heard on ceremonial days and when teaching sessions are taking place.

 The Saint Lazarus Memorial Organ

 On 18 October 2007, the Military and Hospitaller Order of St Lazarus of Jerusalem gifted a magnificent Erben-designed pipe organ to the National War Memorial.
 The Dedication Ceremony was conducted in the presence of H.E.
 The Governor General and the Grand Duke of the Order, His Highness the Grand Master Don Francisco de Borbon y Escasany, Duke of Seville.
 The organ dates back to 1857 and was originally from a church in Ellsworth, Maine, United States of America.
 This instrument is used in ceremonial programmes and concerts.